How employee absence can be measured

 Why measure employee absence?

 Firstly, measuring staff absence can tell you more about each of your employee’s performance and attitude.
+Measuring absence can lead to identifying and addressing underlying issues that may be affecting employee engagement or satisfaction.
 Let’s face it, every company makes hiring mistakes.
 Employees often aren’t who they presented themselves to be during the recruitment process or aren’t as well suited to the job as either party would have hoped.

 How to measure employee absence?